sco0ter/babbler/xmpp-documentation/src/site/markdown/xep/disco.md

 For most use cases you are probably only interested if another entity supports a specific feature.

-Because that use case is specified by nearly every XEP ("determining support"), there's a convenience method for it directly on `XmppSession`, which internally also uses [XEP-0115: Entity Capabilities][Entity Capabilities] (for optimization and caching):
+Because that use case is specified by nearly every XEP ("determining support"), there's a convenience method for it directly on `XmppClient`, which internally also uses [XEP-0115: Entity Capabilities][Entity Capabilities] (for optimization and caching):

 ```
-boolean supportsChatStates = xmppSession.isSupported(ChatState.NAMESPACE, Jid.valueOf("romeo@example.net/park"));
+boolean supportsChatStates = xmppClient.isSupported(ChatState.NAMESPACE, Jid.valueOf("romeo@example.net/park"));
 ```

 Note that the passed JID should be a full JID in most cases (if you want to check client capabilities).